goncharov-vlad/SOLID/S/README.md

 ### Why the code violates the principle ?
 The mistake is that `Product::formatToHtml()` and `Product::formatToJson()` methods cannot be part of the class  because formatting is another responsibility.

-### What should be done with code to follow principle ?
+### What should be done with code to follow the principle ?
-These methods need to be moved from a `Product` class to another place, let's be another place is class with name `Formatter`
+These methods need to be moved from a `Product` class to another place, "let's be another place" is class with name `Formatter`

 ###### Refactored code to make it follow the principle:
 ```js